sarkyr40/globefoodiebooktrotter/content/blog/stuffed_peppers.md

 tags:
 - food
 - 1min-recipe
-title: "How to make stuffed peppers with tuna!
-EASY RECIPE!"
+title: How to make stuffed peppers with tuna!
+EASY RECIPE!
 ---

 Have a look at my new #1min-recipe for stuffed peppers.
 Inspired from the book "Ouzo & Mezes" by Panagiotis Alexopoulos and Anastasia Zarboni.
 Enjoy!